The application fee is $30.00.

 Can international students start their studies in any semester?

 International students can start their studies in the Fall (Aug.) or Spring (Jan.) semesters.
-They cannot start in the Summer (May or June) semester.
+They may start in the Summer (May or June) semester by special permission only.

 [ open ]

 Applicants applying for an F-1 visa are considered international students at FGCU.
 Applicants applying for a J-1 exchange visitor /student visa are considered Exchange Visitors or Students.